-To have the illusion of knowing all is not very damaging as long as one moves in one's own culture, among people who mutually define each other as us.
-Under such circumstances, differences are embedded in a deep underlying concept and feeling of being united in a common us and a commitment to it.
+To have the illusion of knowing all is not very damaging as long as one moves in one's own culture, among people who mutually define each other as "us."
+Under such circumstances, differences are embedded in a deep underlying concept and feeling of being united in a common "us" and a commitment to it.
 The trust in this commitment is what makes the illusion of complete mutual understanding viable and perhaps even helpful.

-However, as soon as you visit them the situation is profoundly different.
+However, as soon as you visit "them" the situation is profoundly different.
 It is not so much their cultural codes that you have to learn; after all you do not have to learn all the details of the cultural diversity in your own culture and still do fine.
-What you have to learn is negotiating the relationship between us and them.
+What you have to learn is negotiating the relationship between "us" and "them."
 And it is here the potential for mutual humiliation looms largest.
-What is important, and what How-to-Do in X-Land handbooks or seminars usually fail to address, is why it is that we live rather well with the illusion of confident "understanding" in our own culture and why this illusion is dangerous when we visit another.
+What is important, and what Howto-Do in X-Land handbooks or seminars usually fail to address, is why it is that we live rather well with the illusion of confident "understanding" in our own culture and why this illusion is dangerous when we visit others.

-To my decade's long experience, it is vital that we unlearn this illusion, at least to a certain extent and learn to live comfortably without it.
+To my decade's long experience, it is vital that we unlearn the illusion of possible control, at least to a certain extent, and learn to live comfortably without it.
 The first reason for being cautious with the usual How-to-Do in X-Land handbooks or seminars is thus the fact that one never can learn everything about a cultural code, not even one's own, and still do fine.
 The second reason is that it is beneficial to unlearn the illusion of knowing all.
-As a side effect, detaching from this illusion helps even when we are at home because even our children may belong to another "culture."
+As a side effect, detaching from this illusion helps us even at home, because even our children may belong to another "culture."